nilsign/spring-boot-demo-be/README.md

 ### Setup Sonarqube

-1. Get Sonarqube Docker image and run it in a Docker container.
+1. Get Sonarqube Docker image and run it in a Docker container

         $ docker pull sonarqube
         $ docker run -d --name sonarqube -p 9000:9000 sonarqube

-2. Execute Sonarqube's code analyses
+2. Execute Sonarqube's code analyses.

         $ mvn sonar:sonar -Dsonar.host.url=http://localhost:9000 -Dsonar.login=the-generated-token

-3. Navigate to the to http://localhost:9000 and enter the default credentials
+3. Navigate to the to http://localhost:9000 and enter the default credentials to inspect the results
 - Username: admin
 - Password: admin

 More detailed information can be found on the official Sonarqube pages.
 - https://docs.sonarqube.org/latest/
 - https://hub.docker.com/_/sonarqube/

+### Road Map

++ Angular Frontend (will be done in a separate repository)
++ RestAPI Request Error Handling
++ Unit tests
++ Integration tests